 Cloud-native technology gives you the flexibility and security you need to place your customer’s fate back in the hands of your dedicated employees.
 Now, your agents can still meet SLAs when they are visiting family in Switzerland.
 Your customers can still get the help they need during peak seasonal hours.
 All because you have flexible contact center staffing in place and a system that works for your agents, not against them.
 Not to mention the fact that allowing remote work creates happier, more productive agents and can reduce attrition by up to 50%, too.

 4. Focus on employee engagement to improve customer satisfaction.

 Putting your employees first and creating a team of engaged workers will improve your CSAT scores and customer happiness.
-A business with highly engaged employees sees a 10 percent increase in customer ratings and a 20 percent increase in sales, and customer retention rates average 18 percent higher when employees are highly engaged.
+A business with highly engaged employees sees a 10% increase in customer ratings and a 20 percent increase in sales, and customer retention rates average 18% higher when employees are highly engaged.